 Companies should also look at data on the underemployed or unemployed workforce.
 For the underemployed, you should consider two primary elements:

-People who are qualified for the jobs but are currently employed in unrelated industries.
+• People who are qualified but currently employed in unrelated industries.

 For the unemployed, you should perform searches with the state workforce agency to see who is available.
-In both cases, you are locating the people who are likely motivated and would be excited about the opportunities you offer.
+In both situations, you find people who are motivated and interested in the opportunities you provide.

 Finally, companies need to understand the students poised to enter the workforce.
-Who are they, where are they, and what are they learning?
+Who comprises this group, where are they located, and what are they learning?

 Successful college recruitment depends on data in so many ways.
-How many students attended your organization’s events?
+How many students attended your company's events?
 How many are on track to graduate with the necessary skills to fill your open positions?
-Data can answer these questions, in addition to showing the ethnicity of grads, the outcomes of exams, and the market availability of the talent you’re searching for.
+Data can answer these questions, along with showing grad ethnicity, exam outcomes, and market availability of this talent.

 What makes NBA franchises and major tech companies so talent-rich?
-Everyone wants to work for them!
-These companies don’t wait for talent to drop out of the sky.
-They acquire (and keep) the best people by building strong talent strategies.
+Everyone wants to work for these organizations, so these companies don’t have to wait for talent to drop out of the sky.
+They engage and retain the best people by building strong talent strategies.

 As remote work and higher compensation goals drive “The Great Resignation,” having a comprehensive recruiting process that attracts top talent has never been more challenging.

-In the rapidly evolving world of talent acquisition, hiring teams and recruiters can no longer rely on “gut feels” or outdated recruitment strategies.
+In the changing world of talent acquisition, hiring teams can't rely on “gut feels” or outdated recruitment strategies.

 So how do growth-minded organizations know where to focus their recruiting efforts?
 How do recruiters learn what their competitors are doing to pursue the candidates they need?